Tisha7353/You-Dont-Know-JS/objects-classes/ch2.md

 * `writable`
 * `configurable`

-The `enumerable` attribute controls whether the property will appear in various enumerations of object properties, such as `Object.keys(..)`, `Object.entries(..)`, `for..in` loops, and the copying that occurs with the `...` object spread and `Object.assign(..)`.
+<mark>The `enumerable` attribute controls whether the property will appear in various enumerations of object properties, such as `Object.keys(..)`, `Object.entries(..)`, `for..in` loops, and the copying that occurs with the `...` object spread and `Object.assign(..)`.
 Most properties should be left enumerable, but you can mark certain special properties on an object as non-enumerable if they shouldn't be iterated/copied.

 The `writable` attribute controls whether a `value` assignment (via `=`) is allowed.
 To make a property "read only", define it with `writable: false`.
 However, as long as the property is still configurable, `Object.defineProperty(..)` can still change the value by setting `value` differently.